scouten/ericscouten.travel/content/2024/02-07+baja/06-canon-de-la-zorra/index.md

 {{ es_image(id = "lr-242-4904", caption = "Cañón de la Zorra, west of Santiago, Baja California Sur, Mexico", creator = "Lisa Rozmyn") }}

 This is as close as we got to the waterfalls in the canyon.
-My knees were not too happy on this day, so we decided to avoid the stairs and climb down into the canyon.
+My knees were not too happy today, so we decided to avoid the stairs and climb down into the canyon.
 Here was the view from as close as we got:

 {{ es_image(id = "lr-242-4909", caption = "Cañón de la Zorra, west of Santiago, Baja California Sur, Mexico", creator = "Lisa Rozmyn") }}